microsoft/sqlworkshops/SQLGroundToCloud/README.md

 <br>

- - Articulate the key differentiators between SQL Server on-prem, in Azure VM, in Azure SQL DB, and hybrid
+ - Articulate the key differentiators between SQL Server on-prem, in Azure VM, in Azure SQL DB, and hybrid configurations
  - Explain the different service tiers within Azure SQL DB, and what to choose when
  - Understand how Azure SQL DB is secured and address security concerns
- - Learn what hybrid entails for Azure SQL DB and SQL Server in some common examples
+ - Explain hybrid configurations for Azure SQL DB and SQL Server in common examples
- - Get hands on with some of the features in SQL Server and Azure SQL DB
+ - Experiment with various features of SQL Server and Azure SQL DB
- - Understand "other" Azure platform features
+ - Understand additional Azure platform features for data pipelines and security
  - Understand what services are available to migrate and modernize your entire SQL Server stack
  - Make informed decisions about how your business or customers should modernize their data estate
+ - Use Big Data solutions

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"> <h3>Role Applications</h3>